centarro/commerce-docs/docs/v2/user-guide/store-setup.md

 ## Creating a store

+Navigate to *Commerce > Configuration > Store > Stores* and click the *Add store* local action link.

 ![Store page](./images/store-landing-page2.png)

-To create a store, navigate to *Commerce > Configuration > Store > Stores* and click the *Add store* local action link.
 This will take you to a form where you aill be prompted to supply all of the details mentioned above.
 Be sure to review both the main form and the items in the sidebar.

 ![Store create](./images/store-add.png)